mackenziekbrooks/dci102-f19-humanities-data/docs/Unit2/unit2_activities.md

 ## Activity 8: Peer Review

-### Visualization
+### Part 1: Visualization

-* Individually, spend some time on [HelpMeViz](http://helpmeviz.com) and [Part 4 of Data + Design](https://infoactive.co/data-design/part04.html).
+* Individually, spend some time on [HelpMeViz](https://policyviz.com/helpmeviz/) and [Chapter 14-15 of Data + Design](https://infoactive.co/data-design/part04.html).
 Make a list of the common problems and solutions that both sites present.
-* Share your findings with your group.
+* Share your findings with your partner.
 What did you find in common?
 Any differences?
 Do you agree with all the recommendations?
-* Pair up and review your classmate's visualization.
+* Pair up and review your classmate's network visualization.
 * Share 1 positive + 1 needs improvement, based on the recommendations from the reading.

-### Documentation
+### Part 2: Documentation

 * Switch partners and check out your classmate's documentation page.
 Follow their documentation to produce the same result.
 * Take notes on what worked and what didn't work.
 * Share 1 positive aspect + 1 needs improvement aspect with your partner.
+* While you're here, any recommendations for your partner's website?
+Is the info organized well?
+Can you find each project?
+Are visuals/fonts/colors used effectively?